j3pic/lisp-binary/README.md

 It is also possible to declare fields whose type isn't chosen until runtime, and fields that have custom reader and writer functions.
-With these features, this library can be used to read nearly any binary format.
+With these features, this library can be used to both read and write nearly any binary format.